United States Census Bureau: Success and failure

 Enumerators (information gatherers) that had operational problems with the device understandably made negative reports.
 During the 2009 Senate confirmation hearings for Robert Groves, President Obama's Census Director appointee, there was much mention of problems but very little criticism of the units.
 In rural areas, the sparsity of cell phone towers caused problems with data transmission to and from the HHC.
 Since the units were updated nightly with important changes and updates, operator implementation of proper procedure was imperative.

+Research studies

+Census Bureau stays current by conducting research studies to improve the work that they do.
+Census researchers explore topics about survey innovations, participation, and data accuracy, such as undercount, overcount, the use of technologies, multilingual research, and ways to reduce costs.
+In addition, the Bureau pretests surveys and digital products before they are fielded and then evaluates them after they have been conducted.